capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/secret-NFT/view-secret-NFT.md

 ## Decrypting a Secret NFT using Ternoa-JS

 In order to decrypt a Secret NFT from the Ternoa chain, Ternoa-JS provides you with a `viewSecretNFT` helper to do so.
-It returns an string promise containing the decrypted base 64 file.
+It returns a string promise containing the decrypted base 64 file.

 ```typescript showLineNumbers
 import { getKeyringFromSeed } from "./account";